nathanathan/ODKScan-core/TestSuite/README.md

 	Core Files:

-Special note:
-Core Files can be swapped with those in the jni directory.
-The command "make jni-transfer" will do this swapping for you.

 * Processor (.h|.cpp) -- Handles JSON parsing and provides an interface.
 * Aligner (.h|.cpp) -- Class for detecting and aligning forms.
 * SegmentAligner (.h|.cpp) -- Contains code for aligning segments.